paschmann/OpenAero/Base Mounts/2020+ Canyon Speedmax CF SLX - Slide - Double - Small/README.md

-# 2020+ Canyon Speedmax CF SLX - Slide Version 1
+# 2020+ Canyon Speedmax CF SLX - Slide Double Sided - Small v1

 ## Overview

 Provides a base mount for a the Canyon GP0226 Aerobar and can be installed by disassembling the aerobars, this is relatively easy if you are using wireless blips.
+The accepts two small accessories such as computer mounts or a GoPro.
+Untested with water bottles, etc.

 ### Design Model
 Bike used to design the part: 2025 Canyon Speedmax CF SLX

 ### Specs
-Height: 24mm
+Height: 63mm
-Width:
+Width: 27mm
-Length:
+Length: 55mm

 ### Accessory Mount Specs
-Base Mount: (Standard) 21mm x 47mm
+Base Mount: 12mm x 23.5mm (Small)
-Bolt Depth Required: 12.5mm
+Bolt Depth Required: 6mm

 ### Hardware Required